OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Proposed Method

 \textbf{Cross-Viewpoint Semantics Infusion Module.} CV-SIM module incorporates a multi-head cross-view attention mechanism, where each head attends to diverse subspaces of queries and keys.
 This contributes to navigating the high-dimensional feature space to extract subtle relationships and dependencies across different viewpoints within the data.
 In this context, it linearly transform $g_s$ into $q$ and $g_t$ into $k$ and $v$, each having a dimension of $\mathbb{R}^{d}$.
 Subsequently, a multi-head attention mechanism computes attention scores $\hat{a}$ through a scaled dot-product between queries ($q$) and keys ($k$) by employing $\sigma(\frac{q.k^{T}}{\sqrt{dim}})$. $\sigma$ represents the softmax function, which transforms relevant attention scores into attention weights, while $dim$ denotes the dimensionality of the query and key vector.

 Subsequently, CV-SIM refines the representation by computing the attended values through a weighted sum operation, where the attention weights guide the aggregation of information from the target representation $v$ based on the computed attention weights $\hat{a}$.
-This ensures that CV-SIM captures intricate dependencies across different viewpoints, enriching the overall feature space.
+This ensures that CV-SIM captures intricate dependencies across different viewpoints, contributing to the enrichment of the overall feature space.
 The attended values computation yields an enhanced representation $r_s \in \mathbb{R}^d$.
 Likewise, a corresponding procedure is executed in $R_t$, where the roles of $g_s$ and $g_t$ are interchanged to generate the corresponding outcome $r_t \in \mathbb{R}^d$.
 The resulting enhanced representations $r_s$ and $r_t$ from $R_s$ and $R_t$, respectively, undergo another transformation through the softmax function to convert it into a probabilistic distribution $\mu$ and $\nu$ over the visual feature spaces respectively.

-OT solver utilized these $\mu$ and $\nu$ as the marginal constraints of the transport plan such that the total cost of transporting features from one image to another is minimal.
-This step ensures that the probability distribution derived from the refined representation is effectively incorporated into the optimization process facilitated by the OT solver, contributing to the alignment of features across different branches within the proposed framework.
+OT solver utilized this $\mu$ and $\nu$ as the marginal constraints of the transport plan such that the total cost of transporting features from one image to another is minimal.
+This step ensures that the probability distribution derived from the refined representation is effectively incorporated into the optimization process facilitated by the OT solver, contributing to the alignment of features across different branches within the OTCXR framework.